 Location: County forest property on Pence Lake Road; .5 miles north of County Highway A, 6 miles northeast of Neva.

 Amenities: A fishing platform with shoreline fishing access, picnic area, restrooms, and boat launch.

 Fish: Brown trout, bluegill, perch, crappie, and bullhead.

 Remington Lake - City of Antigo Note: Remington Lake is only for kids under the age of 16 and disabled anglers.

 Location: Municipal park at the corner of First Avenue and North Hogan Street in the city of Antigo.

-Amenitities: Shoreline fishing with fishing pier, picnic area, and canoe launch.
+Amenities: Shoreline fishing with disabled fishing pier, picnic area, and canoe launch.